negrt/Practice_TicTacToe_Game_Project/README.md

 # TicTacToe
 A Java graphical user interface tic tac toe game.
+Please excuse the code.
+It's not simplified as this project was created when I was I just started learning to code.

 # What I learned
 * Two dimensional arrays